-Under the CTS License Appendix D, the OBCCTC has expanded the required information, not just for Licensees, but all Related Persons of the Licensee who performs in part or in full container trucking services.
+Under the CTS Licence Appendix D, the OBCCTC has expanded the required information, not just for Licensees, but all Related Persons of the Licensee who perform in part or full container trucking services.

 Per the Act and Regulations, the OBCCTC is obligated to share details with both the Vancouver Fraser Port Authority and the Government.